abarlow4944/sourdoughWebsite/README.md

 ## 📖 Project Overview

-This website is a personal project designed to simplify sourdough baking for beginners and enthusiasts.
-It covers everything from understanding sourdough starters to exploring creative recipes and building a thriving baking community.
+This personal project, my first website, is a culmination of my passion for sourdough bread and my journey into web development.
+All the skills used to create this site are completely self-taught, and it's been an exciting process of learning and growing.
+The website is meant to simplify sourdough baking for beginners, and it covers everything from understanding sourdough starters to exploring creative recipes and building a thriving baking community.

+Through building this site, I've gained hands-on experience in coding, designing, and implementing features like responsive layouts, interactive elements, and APIs.
+My hope is that this project serves as a foundation for future endeavours, where I can explore more advanced tools and concepts to create even more complex and dynamic websites.

 ---